Best practices, security considerations, and default operations

 Note: If you are unsure about what the shipping defaults are for printing, display them by creating a new policy and setting all printing policy rules to Enabled.
 The option that appears is the default.

-XenApp and XenDesktop include an Always-On logging feature for the print server and printing subsystem on the VDA.
+An Always-On logging feature is available for the print server and printing subsystem on the VDA.

-In order to collate the logs as a ZIP for emailing, or to automatically upload to Citrix Insights Services, use the PowerShell cmdlet (Start-TelemetryUpload) supplied with the VDA installer.
+To collate the logs as a ZIP for emailing, or to automatically upload logs to Citrix Insight Services, use the Start-TelemetryUpload PowerShell cmdlet.